Khwesten/ZSSN-Api-laravel/README.md

     "vendor/bin/phpunit"

-If you have any problems with *cipher*, run
+If you have any problems with *cipher*, run:

     php artisan key:generate